apigear-io/apigear-docs/docs/maker/index.md

 ## Your first template

-A typical blueprint folder structure looks like this
+A typical template folder structure looks like this

 ```
 first/